Empire German Shephard

 Hip and elbow dysplasia in Black German Shepherds is a condition where the thigh or elbow bones do not fit into their sockets correctly, leading to stiffness, pain, and, eventually, debilitation.
 Interestingly, black German Shepherds, known for their straighter backs, have slimmer chances of developing these problems than the traditional German Shepherd.

-However, taking preventive measures to protect these active dogs from such conditions is crucial.
-Regular vet visits and an appropriate exercise regimen play a pivotal role in preventing the onset of this condition.
 Keeping a watchful eye on their physical health and ensuring they have the right balance of activity can help manage and reduce the risk of hip and elbow dysplasia, contributing to the overall well-being of these loyal and intelligent dogs.

 Osteoarthritis